The House That Knows You: User Authentication Based on IoT Data: Evaluation

 \subsection{High-Confidence Ensemble Model}

-So far, we showed that models based on \emph{device-only} features perform relatively well at classifying users at time windows of length 25 minutes.
+So far, we showed that models based on \emph{device-only} features perform relatively well at classifying users at time windows with a length of 25 minutes.
 As we discussed initially, different applications might have different requirements in terms of the confidence offered by the authentication score.
-For instance, a financial application might require a high confidence in the user classification module before allowing a financial transaction.
+For instance, a financial application might require high confidence in the user classification module before allowing a financial transaction.
 When the authentication score is used as a factor in a multi-factor authentication system, it could be acceptable to not compute an authentication score when the confidence is very low.
 To account for these settings, we propose the idea of designing an ensemble of two models that are built independently and can be used in combination to increase the confidence in the authentication score.
 Our main insight is that we can build models leveraging the device-only and domain-only features independently, and compute an authentication score only when the two models agree on the user prediction.
 As a result, the overall confidence in the classification will increase.
 The cost is that, in situations when the two models disagree, no authentication score will be computed.
 In this case, the upper-level applications might wait for additional time, or leverage other authentication factors.

 We test the ensemble of two Gradient Boosting models, one built on the \emph{device-only} features, and the second on the \emph{domain-only} features.
-We show the results of our ensemble user classification model for six users in Table~\ref{fig:multi_model_gb_gb_6user} and for five users in Table~\ref{fig:multi_model_gb_gb_5user}.
 The F1 score of the six-user model improves from 0.8 with a single GB model to 0.86 with the ensemble.
 In the ensemble, the models do not agree on 32 out of 105 sessions.
 For five users, the ensemble F1 score reaches 0.97 (compared to 0.92 for a single GB model).
 In this case, the ensemble does not compute a score on only 16 out of 91 sessions.
-Therefore, the ensemble can reliably increase the confidence of the model, at the cost of not always providing an authentication scores.
+We show the results of our ensemble user classification model in Table~\ref{fig:multi_model_gb_gb_5user}.
+Device and domain features capture different characteristics and helps the model have high-confidence if both models agree.
+The results demonstrate that the ensemble can reliably increase the confidence of the model, at the cost of not always providing an authentication score.